 What is Test Automation in Software Testing?

 Test automation uses software tools to execute tests automatically with a limited amount of manual effort, allowing for a saving of time and lessening human errors.
-Test automation is an effective way to increase productivity, develop a more consistent testing cadence and provide developers the opportunity to detect problems much earlier within the development process.
+Therefore, test automation is an effective way to increase productivity, develop a more consistent testing cadence and provide developers the opportunity to detect problems much earlier within the development process.

-Test automation promotes faster delivery, more test coverage and, as a result, both higher-quality software products and happy stakeholders.
+Automation testing also promotes faster delivery, more test coverage and, as a result, both higher-quality software products and happy stakeholders.

 Ultimately, test automation promotes greater effectiveness with the right tools and processes, and with the right number of skilled testers, more organizations will be offering test automation as a service to help save compliance costs and utilize suppliers’ knowledge and experience.
 Regular script maintenance is part of your commitment to script-based test automation as applications continue to be enhanced and becomes necessary.